Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Replica symmetry breaking

 \section{Replica symmetry breaking}

 We now explore the emergence of RSB as the system is pumped through the transverse Ising transition.
 To do so, we first analyze the correlations between independent quantum trajectories of a system with the same quenched disorder for all trajectories.
-That is, a frustrated spin system with the same $J$ matrix for all trajectory simulations.
-The replica spin overlap parameter $q_{\alpha\beta}$ is defined as~\cite{Parisi1983opf}
+That is, a frustrated spin system with the same $J$ matrix for all trajectory simulations. {Because the trajectories ultimately reach classical steady-state spin configurations, despite entangled quantum dynamics at intermediate times, we study the mean-field overlap $q_{\alpha\beta}$ in Eq.~\eqref{olap}.
+This $q_{\alpha\beta}$ directly yields to the overlap distribution predicted by replica theory once steady-state spin configurations are reached, which occurs after ${\sim}$2~ms; it provides a mean-field estimate at earlier times.
+This $q_{\alpha\beta}$ depends on only first-order expectation values, and thus has the significant advantage of being directly observable from the trajectory measurement record. }

-Here, $\sigma_{i\alpha}^x$ refers to the Pauli operator for spin index $i$ and replica $\alpha$, where each replica corresponds to an independent quantum trajectory for a fixed $J$ matrix.
-Once spins align along $\sigma_i^x$, the overlap takes on one of $\Nc+1$ possible values $\in[-1,1]$.
+{Once a steady-state configuration is found,} the overlap takes on one of $\Nc+1$ possible values $\in[-1,1]$.
 The overlap distribution is always symmetric about $0$ due to the global $\mathbb{Z}_2$ symmetry, in the absence of a longitudinal field.
-An ordered phase will exhibit an overlap distribution containing `goal-post' peaks near $\pm1$ due to replica self-overlaps $q_{\alpha\alpha}$.
-(Paramagnets do not have such peaks, but ferromagnets and spin glasses do.)
-Peaks may also arise associated with overlaps $q_{\alpha\beta}$ between replicas that find the same steady state, up to the $\mathbb{Z}_2$ symmetry.
-These additional non-vanishing peaks between the goal posts indicate RSB and arise from the smaller overlap between distinct, low-energy states~\cite{Stein2013sga}.
+An ordered phase will exhibit an overlap distribution containing `goalpost' peaks {at $q=\pm q_{\mathrm{EA}}$, where $q_{\mathrm{EA}}=q_{\alpha\alpha}$ is the Edwards-Anderson order parameter, also known as the self-overlap.} (Paramagnets do not have such peaks, but ferromagnets and spin glasses do.)
+Peaks may also arise associated with overlaps $q_{\alpha\beta}$ between replicas that settle into {different spin states.} These additional non-vanishing peaks between the goalposts indicate RSB and arise from the smaller overlap between distinct, low-energy states~\cite{Stein2013sga}.